PingPongun/rust-i18n/README.md

 >
 >### Extractor/generator (cargo-i18n)
 >
->- Can extract translation-keys from macro-expanded file (so t!() can be “hidden” behind macros/derives)
+>- Can extract translation-keys, even if t!() is “hidden” behind macros/derives
 >- Genereted files are sorted in alphabetic order
 >- Genereted files are configurable by Config.toml (version 1/2; yaml, json, toml)
 >- cargo-i18n can be installed from git